xtrinch/wasm-raycaster/README.md

-# WASM + Rust + Vite Demo
+# WASM + Rust + Vite Raycaster

-This project demonstrates:
+This project is a raycaster written in Rust WASM.
-- How to bundle WebAssembly (WASM) modules written in Rust into a web application using Vite bundler
-- How to organize a monorepo using pnpm workspaces to manage WASM, library, and application packages

 ## Prerequisites